Bordered theory for pillowcase homology: Introduction

+In order to better understand and compute $I^{\natural}(K)$, Hedden, Herald, and Kirk in \cite{HHK1} and \cite{HHK2} developed a certain geometric construction.
+The outcome of their construction is an $\F_2$-vector space $H_{pil}(K,\S,\pi)$, which is called {\it pillowcase homology}.
+Despite of the fact that $H_{pil}(K,\S,\pi)$ depends not only on the knot $K$, but also on the choices of a Conway sphere $\S$ and a certain perturbation data $\pi$, the authors in \cite{HHK2} conjectured and provided lots of evidence that $H_{pil}(K,\S,\pi)$ is in fact a knot invariant.
+They also conjectured that $H_{pil}(K,\S,\pi)$ should be the symplectic side of Atiyah-Floer conjecture for singular instanton knot homology $I^{\natural}(K)$, see \cite[Conjecture 6.5]{HHK2}.

 Our primary motivation was to enhance the construction of pillowcase homology.
-We do it by associating algebraic invariants not only for knots, but also for tangles.
-Let us first describe pillowcase homology in more details.
+We do it by associating algebraic invariants not only to knots, but also to tangles.
+Let us first describe pillowcase homology in more detail.